comsec-group/encarsia/Readme.md

 |----------|:--:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:----:|
 | EnCorpus | 39 | 254 | 293 | 394 | 526 | 565 | 619 | 743 | 779 | 820 | 858 | 945 | 963 | 974 | 1198 |

-To avoid long runtimes when reproducing the experiments, we have limited the fuzzing runtime to 30 minutes by default.
-The original 24-hour duration, which could take several days on systems with fewer cores.
+To reduce runtime when reproducing the experiments, we have limited the fuzzing duration to 30 minutes, down from the original 24 hours, which could take several days on systems with fewer cores.
 This should be sufficient to yield the same results as those presented in the paper.
 To modify the timeout, update `FUZZING_TIMEOUT` in `/encarsia-meta/defines.py` to your preferred value in seconds.

 ### Combination of steps
 To execute a combination of steps in sequence, use the respective options together.
 For example, to prefilter and subsequently verify, run: